thanhauco/MachineLearning/README.md

-A repo for some machine learning practice
+A repo for some machine learning practices with fraud detection algos.